greenscreens-io/quark-engine/README.md

 Visit project web page [here](https://www.greenscreens.io/quark).

-Just as quarks in astrophysics are building blocks which glues subatomic particles into atoms, Green Screens Quark Engine is a small, lite and fast elementary building block between web and Java server side.
+Just as quarks are building blocks which glues subatomic particles into atoms, Green Screens Quark Engine is a small, lite and fast elementary building block between web and Java server side.

 The Quark Engine is a JavaScript and Java web library to enable dynamic remote calls of exposed Java Methods.